Acknowledge fellow drivers

 Use the exit lane only to exit

 Though it may be legal to do so in some states, it’s bad manners to use an exit lane to speed through traffic.
 Plus, swerving in and out of traffic unnecessarily can be dangerous.
-Check out these summer car tips every driver should know.
+These confusing road signs will stump you.